nanvel/blog/pages/books.md

 - Numsense!
 Data Science for the Layman: No Math Added by Annalyn Ng and Kenneth Soo
 - Investing in Ethereum: Understanding Cryptocurrencies for the Smart Investor by Michael K. Nungesser
 - Top 10 Trading Setups: How to Find them, When to Trade them, How to Make Money with them by Ivaylo Ivanov
+- Charting and Technical Analysis by Fred McAllen

 ## In progress

-- Charting and Technical Analysis by Fred McAllen
+- The Internet of Money Volume Two by Andress M. Antonopoulus
 - watchOS 2 App Development Essentials by Neil Smyth
 - ZeroMQ: Messaging for Many Applications by Pieter Hintjens
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli